rightjs/rightjs-docs/docs/en/docs/dom/element.md

     radioClass(String name) -> Element self

-Removes the css-class name out of all the element siblings and adds it to the current element
+Removes the CSS class name from of all the element's siblings and adds it to the current element.

     $('element').radioClass('boo');